SolaceProducts/pubsubplus-connector-gcp-ps-consumer/README.md

 Processing is straightforward:
 1. Received request is expected as a Pub/Sub message and checked for valid JSON format and to include valid contents, then payload is extracted
-1. Outgoing PubSub+ REST message HTTP headers are prepared by appropriate mapping from Pub/Sub message metadata - see section [Pub/Sub message contents to PubSub+ message mapping](#pubsub-event-broker-rest-api-for-inbound-messaging) in this guide.
+1. Outgoing PubSub+ REST message HTTP headers are prepared by appropriate mapping from Pub/Sub message metadata - see section [Pub/Sub message contents to PubSub+ message mapping](#pubsub-message-contents-to-pubsub-message-mapping) in this guide.
 1. The `get_conn_config()` function is defined to get and return the contents of the [connection secret](#solace-pubsub-connection-details-as-gcp-secret) injected as `SOLACE_BROKER_CONNECTION` environment variable
 1. Authentication info is prepared depending on the authentication scheme obtained from the secret: for example an `Authentication` header may be added
 1. An HTTPS connection is opened to Solace PubSub+ REST API and the prepared REST message including headers and payload is sent.
 This includes the request path which defines the destination of the PubSub+ message.
 This sample will send it to a PubSub+ event topic that includes the name of the PubSub subscription: `/gcp/pubsub/{subscription}`
 1. REST response from PubSub+ is obtained and returned as the overall result of the processing

-#### Connector Local testing

-While it is ready for deployment into Cloud Run, the connector code can be also tested by running locally with Python 3.9 installed.

 ## Quick Start